nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## I met famous person X

+1. "I met Jensen Huang."

+Perhaps this might be interesting if the post was about an actual conversation with him and shared the details of it.

+It never is though.
+I've seen many posts about meeting this guy, and it's all pretty much "I met this famous guy."
+So fucking what.
+I get this might be an entertaining thing to share with your friends or family, but it's absolutely meaningless and unimportant to the rest of the world.

+This wouldn't be tripe if there was something of note to share about the experience.
+It's tripe because it's posted more as a status thing and a way to manipulate whatever algorithms there are by mentioning a famous person.
+Eg: It's attention whoring at its finest: "Pay attention to me because I met this person."

 ## X should get paid Y

 1. "Waiters should be be paid a higher tip"